4. Geoff Hurst [1959–1972]

 2. Trevor Booking [1967–1984]

 West Ham beat off the challenge from Tottenham and Chelsea, to sign Brooking, on an apprenticeship.
 He made his debut in 1967 and went on to play 647 times for West Ham, scoring 102 goals in a seventeen-year career and becoming one of the most widely-recognised players in the modern game.

 Trevor Brooking was an FA Cup winner in 1975 and 1980 for West Ham.
-The midfielder, who played 528 times for the club, won 4 Hammer of the Year trophies in 1972 and won it three times consecutively in 1976-1978.
-In 2009 a stand at Upton Park was named after Brooking.
+The midfielder, who played 528 times for the club, won 4 Hammer of the Year trophies and won it three times consecutively from 1976 to 1978.
+In 2009, a stand at Upton Park was named after Brooking.

 When the Hammers were relegated, Brooking showed indescribable loyalty by pledging to stay with the team, and he did so for the rest of his career.
 He has even made a brief comeback as manager on 2 occasions in times of trouble and only lost 1 game.

 Bobby Moore’s name is etched in the folklore of West Ham and English football.
 He spent 16 years at West Ham, most of them as the captain of the team, and guided them to the FA Cup, the UEFA Cup Winners Cup and Charity Shield.
 He was also the captain of the England team that won the 1966 World Cup.

 Widely regarded as one of the greatest defenders of all time, Bobby Moore has a statue outside the home of English football, Wembley Stadium.
 He brought leadership, passion and great defensive instincts to West Ham.
 His legacy at West Ham lives on, he has a stand named after him at the London Stadium (which he also had at the Boleyn Ground) and his iconic, No. 6 shirt has been retired out of respect for Moore.